Dynamical quantum ergodicity from energy level statistics: Introduction

-Ergodic theory~\cite{Sinai1976, SinaiCornfield, HalmosErgodic} concerns itself with a study of the statistical properties of classical dynamical systems, centered around a mathematically precise classification of dynamics into different levels of randomness called the ergodic hierarchy~\cite{PlatoErgodic, Ott} (see Fig.~\ref{fig:ErgodicHierarchy}).
+Ergodic theory~\cite{Sinai1976, SinaiCornfield, HalmosErgodic} concerns itself with a study of the statistical properties of classical dynamical systems, centered around a mathematically precise classification of classical dynamics into different levels of randomness called the ergodic hierarchy~\cite{PlatoErgodic, Ott} (see Fig.~\ref{fig:ErgodicHierarchy}).
 These levels, such as ergodic, mixing, K-mixing and others~\cite{HalmosErgodic, Sinai1976, SinaiCornfield, PlatoErgodic, Ott} (in order of increasing randomness, discussed in more detail in Sec.~\ref{sec:cl_ErgodicHierarchy}), can be used to motivate different elements of classical statistical mechanics~\cite{PlatoErgodic, Ott}: ergodicity justifies the use of the microcanonical ensemble, and mixing the approach to thermal equilibrium, while K-mixing is responsible for chaotic dynamics.

-In contrast, our present understanding of quantum statistical mechanics is founded on a much less precise, but empirically successful, connection to the statistical properties of random matrices~\cite{Haake, Mehta}.
-Direct contact with the thermalization of observables is made through a comparison of the energy eigenstates (or eigenvectors) of a system with random eigenvectors, via the Eigenstate Thermalization Hypothesis (ETH)~\cite{deutsch1991eth, srednicki1994eth, srednicki1999eth, rigol2008eth, DAlessio2016, deutsch2018eth, subETH} and related approaches~\cite{CanonicalTypicalityPSW, tumulka_CT, NormalTypicality, ReimannRealistic, ShortEqb, WuErgMix}.
-While ETH has some basic mathematical backing from canonical typicality~\cite{CanonicalTypicalityPSW, tumulka_CT}, and shows some resemblance to ergodicity and mixing for local observables~\cite{DAlessio2016}, much remains unclear about the physical mechanism through which ETH arises in individual systems, for precisely which observables in which kinds of systems, and whether it is the only mode of quantum thermalization~\cite{deutsch2018eth, DAlessio2016}.
+In quantum mechanics, on the other hand, it has remained unclear if any pertinent ``ergodic'' dynamical properties can even be defined~\cite{Haake}.
+Instead, our present understanding of quantum statistical mechanics is founded on a much less precise, but empirically successful, connection to the statistical properties of random matrices~\cite{Haake, Mehta}.
+Direct contact with the thermalization of observables is made through a comparison of the energy eigenstates (or eigenvectors) in a ``physical'' basis of a system with random eigenvectors, via the Eigenstate Thermalization Hypothesis (ETH)~\cite{LLStatMech, deutsch1991eth, srednicki1994eth, srednicki1999eth, rigol2008eth, DAlessio2016, deutsch2018eth, subETH} and related approaches~\cite{tumulka_CT, CanonicalTypicalityPSW, NormalTypicality, ReimannRealistic, ShortEqb, Borgonovi2016, WuErgMix, Zelditch, Anantharaman}.
+While observables that satisfy ETH show thermalization behaviors resembling ergodicity and mixing~\cite{DAlessio2016, deutsch2018eth}, every system also has observables that do not satisfy ETH, and it is not well understood from first principles which of these are to be regarded as the ``physical'' observables --- except as determined empirically~\cite{DAlessio2016, Borgonovi2016, deutsch2018eth}.